mayer79/ml_lecture/README.md

     - `splitTools`
     - `insuranceData`

 `keras` requires a Python installation with Tensorflow >=2.0.
-If you are not a Python user, you can get a minimal bundle by running
+If you do not have Python installed and are not behind a company firewall, you can simply run the following two lines to get it.

 ```
 library(keras)